Queen's University Belfast - School of Electronics, Electrical Engineering and Computer Science

 |★ View Employer Profile|

-This post is available immediately until 31 December 2019, to carry out research in programming models, runtime systems and operating systems for multi-precision computing, as part of the Horizon 2020 project OPRECOMP.
-The post holder will be a member of the new Centre for Data Science and Scalable Computing (DSSC), within the Queen’s Global Research Institute on Electronics, Communication and Information Technology (ECIT).
+This post is available immediately until 31 January 2019, to carry out research on energy-efficient servers based on programmable hardware accelerators, as part of the Horizon 2020 project VINEYARD.
+The successful candidate will be a member of the new Centre for Data Science and Scalable Computing (DSSC), within the Queen’s Global Research Institute on Electronics, Communication and Information Technology (ECIT).

 With its global outlook, Belfast is a vibrant city with a fast-growing economy and significant international investment.
 It is one of Europe’s most friendly and fashionable regional capitals.
 With the lowest cost of living in the UK (Mercer.com 2014), Belfast offers a variety of cultural, sporting, educational and social opportunities.

 Queen’s is well established as a leading university for promoting good employment practice, offering excellent terms and conditions, a substantial starting package, a wide range of benefits and facilities, and a family friendly working environment.
 The School of EEECS holds an Investors in People accreditation, a Health and Wellbeing Good Practice Award and a Silver Athena SWAN Award.

 Further information about the School can be obtained at www.qub.ac.uk/schools/eeecs

 Informal enquires may be directed to Professor Dimitrios S. Nikolopoulos, Head of School of EEECS, email: firstname.lastname@example.org

 Anticipated interview date: week commencing 9 January 2017

 Apply online at www.qub.ac.uk/jobs.
 For further information or assistance contact the Personnel Department, Queen’s University Belfast, BT7 1NN.
 Telephone (028) 9097 3044 or email on email@example.com.